whole-systems-enterprises/badass-text-classifier/README.md

 where "train", "val", and "tests" correspond to your training, validation, and testing sets, respectively.
 The "x_" files contain text cases, one per line, while the "y_" files contain (corresponding by line number) either a "0" or "1" indicating the known class.

-Splitting your data set is somewhat of an art; I typically use 80% for training, and 10% each for validation and testing.
+Deciding how to split your data set is somewhat of an art; I typically use 80% for training, and 10% each for validation and testing.
 However, this is just my habit, not a rigorous recommendation.

 ## References